Our Mission

 Following the civil unrest of 1992, regional economic downturn, natural disasters, and widespread cuts to public arts education, founder Kevin Considine recognized a growing gap between local communities and access to stable careers in the entertainment industry.
 In 1997, he founded Hollywood Cinema Production Resources (Hollywood CPR) to create a structured pathway into below-the-line careers for individuals who otherwise lacked industry access.

-For nearly three decades, Hollywood CPR has worked alongside IATSE members to employ union professionals as instructors and mentors, developing craft-specific curriculum widely recognized by studios worldwide as the gold-standard for entry-level crew readiness.
+For nearly three decades, Hollywood CPR has worked alongside IATSE to employ union professionals as instructors and mentors, developing craft-specific curriculum widely recognized by studios worldwide as the gold-standard for entry-level crew readiness.
 This model has prepared qualified graduates for employment opportunities across major studios, production companies, rental houses, and entertainment industry vendors.

 Today, Hollywood CPR also serves as a California Film Commission Career Pathways partner, helping productions meet workforce requirements tied to the state’s Film & Television Tax Credit Program while strengthening a reliable pipeline of locally trained crew that supports long-term filming in California.
 Learn more here.

-Our Leadership
+Leadership

 Board Members